hisco/rolling-windows/README.md

 ## What is a rolling window?

-A rolling window is a technique to store an endless stream of data while perserving the order of processing/disposel of data.
+A rolling window is a technique to process and store a subset of an endless stream of data while perserving the order of processing/disposel of the data.

 The window can be considerd as an actual window, while through the window you see at any given time data at a maximum size of the window.
 Similiar to a very long train passing and you can see only a few railroas cars at any given time.